 Working of SRAM for an individual cell:

-To produce stable logic state, four transistors (T1, T2, T3, T4) are cross-connected in an arrangement.
-For generating logic state 1, point C1 is high, and C2 is low; in this state, T1 and T4 are off, and T2 and T3 are on.
-For logic state 0, point C1 is low, and C2 is high; in the given state T1 and T4 are on, and T2 and T3 are off.
+To generate stable logic state, four transistors (T1, T2, T3, T4) are organized in a cross-connected way.
+For generating logic state 1, node C1 is high, and C2 is low; in this state, T1 and T4 are off, and T2 and T3 are on.
+For logic state 0, junction C1 is low, and C2 is high; in the given state T1 and T4 are on, and T2 and T3 are off.
 Both states are stable until the direct current (dc) voltage is applied.
-The SRAM address line is used for opening and closing the switch and to control the T5 and T6 transistors allowing to read and write.
-For read operation the signal is applied to these address line then T5 and T6 gets on, and the bit value is read from line B. For the write operation, the signal is applied to B bit line, and its complement is applied to B’.
+The SRAM address line is operated for opening and closing the switch and to control the T5 and T6 transistors permitting to read and write.
+For read operation the signal is applied to these address line then T5 and T6 gets on, and the bit value is read from line B. For the write operation, the signal is employed to B bit line, and its complement is applied to B’.

 Definition of DRAM

 DRAM (Dynamic Random Access Memory) is also a type of RAM which is constructed using capacitors and few transistors.
 The capacitor is used for storing the data where bit value 1 signifies that the capacitor is charged and a bit value 0 means that capacitor is discharged.
 Capacitor tends to discharge, which result in leaking of charges.